Go With The Flow

 When it comes to handling a used sanitary pad, things can get quite messy, but things shouldn’t actually get messy if you do it the right way.

 On an individual level, not only can your pad attract pesky flies with its smell, but the exposed menstrual blood can also harbor a breeding ground for all sorts of unholy germs.
 If you have a nosy pet, or a curious child at your house, you wouldn’t want them poking around in the trash and pulling out the pads.
-Even though periods are a result of natural process everybody is taught to embrace, nobody wants to open their or somebody else’s bin (we’re talking about sanitation workers) and be greeted with menstrual blood.
+Even though periods are a result of a natural process everybody is taught to embrace, nobody wants to open their or somebody else’s bin (we’re talking about sanitation workers) and be greeted with menstrual blood.

 Now, let's take a moment to think about the effort it takes to manually separate these pads from other waste for safe disposal.